bengongon97/MusicPlayerWithAudioKit/README.md

 ## Introduction
     HMS Audio Kit Codelab code encapsulates APIs of the HUAWEI Audio Kit SDK.
 It provides many sample programs for your reference or usage.
-    Before you use this codelab, it's assumed that you already have a HUAWEI developer account and have already created an app to implement the HMS Video Kit.
+    Before you use this codelab, it's assumed that you already have a HUAWEI developer account and have already created an app to implement the HMS Audio Kit.
 If you haven't, please refer to https://developer.huawei.com/consumer/en/doc/start/introduction-0000001053446472 and https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-introduction.

     Adapters:           The package which contains the adapters for RecyclerViews scattered throughout the app.
     UtilsAndServices:   The package which contains the necessary utils and services to provide smooth user experience.